omarrayyann/MujocoAR/README.md

 # MujocoAR

-MujocoAR is a Python package that allows the retrieval of iOS ARKit data from a connected iOS device using MuJoCo.
+A Python package that allows the retrieval of iOS ARKit data from a connected iOS device using MuJoCo.

 ## Installation